How to Knit short courses for Beginners and Improvers

 - Read simple knitting patterns.

-In each of the three classes, you will start making a small project following a simple pattern.
+In these classes, you will start making a small project following a simple pattern.
 Each project will use more techniques so that by the end of the third class you’ll be able to make a variety of accessories using simple stitches.

-In the first class, you’ll learn about the different parts in a knitting pattern by looking at a pattern for a simple cowl.
-The cowl is made using a rib and a basketweave pattern which will be familiar if you have done the beginners’ course.
+In the first class, you’ll learn about the different parts in a knitting pattern.
+You will start knitting a pair of simple fingerless mittens from a simple pattern.
 You’ll find out how to make sure that your project comes out the right size.
-As you knit the cowl you’ll learn about different ways to keep track of where you are when working on a project.
+As you knit the fingerless mittens you’ll learn about different ways to keep track of where you are when working on a project.
 You’ll also learn how to make neat edges.
-You’ll know everything necessary to finish knitting your cowl at home.
+You’ll know everything necessary to finish knitting your mittens at home.

 In the final class, you’ll learn how to knit in the round.
-You’ll make a small simple mitten.
-You’ll learn how to increase stitches so that you can make a gusseted thumb, as well as using decreases to shape the mitten top.
-You will leave knowing how to knit a simple cowl, hat, and mittens.
+You will try the different methods used to knit items with small circumferences in the round: double-pointed needles, short circular needles, two circular needles and the magic loop method.
+After you have decided which one you prefer you will cast-on and start knitting a simple hat for a baby.
 You’ll be amazed how more confident you are at reading knitting instructions and you’ll finish the improvers’ knitting course ready to try out other patterns.

 “I was thrilled with the new skills I learned and am eagerly looking forward to the next course.
 Meanwhile, I will be tackling some projects on my own that I wouldn’t have felt confident to try before this course.”